prashanthms99/nagp_kube_devops_demo/README.md

 # NAGP Kube DevOps Demo – Django + MySQL

-A Service API is exposed using Django + MySQL, containerized with Docker, orchestrated with Docker Compose, and production-ready for Kubernetes (local or GCP).
+A complete web application using Django + MySQL, containerized with Docker, orchestrated with Docker Compose, and production-ready for Kubernetes (local or GCP).

 ---